An Area Rich in History

 The Shelby County Fair in July and a large variety of community festivals throughout the year attract visitors from all points who come to enjoy the food, exhibits, and live entertainment at these truly unique Shelby County festivals.

 Nearby Jackson Center is the home of Airstream Inc., the world renowned recreational trailer manufacturer.
 Airstream is a popular stop for many who visit the area.
 The company conducts a daily tour that gives visitors the opportunity to view their manufacturing facility and see first-hand how the American legend Airstream is built.
+Located on the site of its global manufacturing facility, the Airstream Heritage Center pays tribute to the company’s history.

 For those who enjoy the great outdoors, Tawawa Park, located within the city, is a 220-acre wooded reserve where visitors can hike, bike, fish, and picnic.
 Walking trails guide hikers along the park’s winding creek and around its several lakes.